directvt/vtm/doc/architecture.md

 #### Output

-Console UI applications running as external processes are instantly rendered into their host desktop windows.
+Console UI applications running as external processes are instantly rendered into their host `DirectVT Gateways ` windows running directly in the desktop server address space.

-The desktop server receives and caches the window rasters and sends the corresponding projection rendering to clients at each internal timer tick.
+The desktop server receives and caches the window rasters and sends the corresponding projection rendering to desktop clients at each internal timer tick.

-The binary render stream received from the server side to output is converted by the client side to the format suitable for the console being used to output.
-The console type is detected at the client side startup and can be one of the following:
+The binary render stream received from the desktop server to output is converted by the desktop client to the format suitable for the console being used to output.
+The console type is detected at the desktop client startup and can be one of the following:
 - XTerm-compatible terminal with truecolor support
 - XTerm-compatible terminal with 256-color support (Apple Terminal)
 - XTerm-compatible terminal with 16-color support (Linux VGA Console, 16-color terminals)
-- Win32 Console with 16 colors support (Command Prompt on platforms from Windows 8 upto Windows 2019 Server)
+- Win32 Console with 16-color support (Command Prompt on platforms from Windows 8 upto Windows 2019 Server)

-The client side outputs the received render to the console only when the console is ready to accept the next frame.
+The desktop client outputs the received render to the hosting console only when the console is ready to accept the next frame.

 ## Desktop Structure